HuyaneMatsu/hata/docs/topics/slash.md

 | channel       | Yes           | `'channel'`           | `ChannelBase`         | `Channelbase` instance    |
 | channel_id    | No            | `'channl_id'`         | N/A                   | `int`                     |

-If a parameter validating fails, then the command wont be called.
-This is especially true for cases when the parameter requires bot cache, or if the user gives invalid data (Discord does no validation).
+If validating a parameter fails, the command wont be called.
+This can be the case when the user mentions non-existing entities.
+To avoid this behaviour, you can use the `..._id` parameters instead.

 There are also choice parameters, but lets talk about those only later.